datma-health/vagrant/README.md

-## Vagrant files for a Spark-Hadoop VM Cluster to test software from Omics Data Automation, Inc.
+### Vagrant files for a Spark-Hadoop VM Cluster to test software from Omics Data Automation, Inc.

-## License
+### License
 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).

+#### Prerequisites
+Vagrant and Virtual Box installations for your host.

+#### Supported Platforms
+Centos 7 is the only target OS supported.

 Open [Vagrantfile](Vagrantfile) and change the variables - ip, memory, cpus, num_slaves, slave_memory and slave_cpus.
 The default is to start up a master-only Spark-Hadoop cluster.
 Also, take note of the default forwarded port numbers especially if you have other servers and/or VMs using the ports.